playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 ---
 {
-    title: "Share Lifecycle Methods in Angular using Base Classes",
+    title: "How to Share Lifecycle Methods Between Components in Angular",
     description: "Sharing code between components in Angular is TOUGH.
 Here's one way you can do so by utilizing base components that you extend - and why you shouldn't use them.",
     published: '2022-09-15T22:12:03.284Z',
     authors: ['crutchcorn'],